-Stylesheet: this is a theme file which consists all of the CSS (Cascading Style Sheets) modes and some essential information on the theme such as its name, author and version for the theme file.
+Stylesheet: this is a theme file that consists of all of the CSS (Cascading Style Sheets) modes and some essential information on the theme such as its name, author, and version for the theme file.

 XHTML: XHTML (Extensible HyperText Markup Language) is essentially a stricter subset of HTML, originally developed to add more features that make HTML more extensible and increase its ability to interact and function efficiently with other data.

 XML: this is an acronym that stands for Extensible Markup Language.
 It is written in Standard Generalized Markup Language (SGML) and works collaboratively with HTML to essentially allow users to define their custom markup language.